thoszhang/relativistic-ray-tracer/README.md

 However, the light rays in this program are actually rays in 4-dimensional Minkowski space.
 Each ray has a Lorentz transformation applied to it to get it into the sphere's reference frame, and then the usual sphere collision calculation is performed.
 (There's no shading or recursion in this model.)

+## How to use

+Dependencies are `numpy` and `pillow`.

+The `Camera` class models a pinhole camera with a specified image width, image height, and focal length.
+The `Sphere` class models a sphere moving with a certain velocity and at a certain offset with respect to the camera.
+All 4-vectors (and some 3-vectors; it's not that consistent) are numpy arrays.

+Running `spheres.py` produces the examples shown below.

 ## Example